 It was in the comments I saw someone mention Bourdain.

 I opened Twitter to see his name trending for the worst possible reason, suicide.

 A Cook's Tour: The Coolest Show on The Food Network

-In the early 2000s, having graduated from college, as well as a requisite Ramen noodle eating phase of early bachelor living, I began tuning into The Food Network.
+In the early 2000s, having graduated from college and a requisite Ramen noodle eating phase of early bachelor living, I began tuning into The Food Network.

 It was also how the world was introduced to Anthony Bourdain, the TV host when his show A Cook's Tour aired for two seasons from 2002-2003.